U.S. Air Force probed for scrapping costly planes bought for Afghans

 Sopko's office has been investigating the matter since December 2013 after numerous non-profit groups and military officials raised questions about funds wasted on the planes.

-The U.S. government spent $468 million to buy and refurbish 20 older C-27A airplanes from Alenia, a unit of Italy's Finmeccanica SpA , but later cancelled the programme because a lack of spare parts was severely limiting their availability for military use.
+The U.S. government spent $486 million to buy and refurbish 20 older C-27A airplanes from Alenia, a unit of Italy's Finmeccanica SpA, but later canceled the program because a lack of spare parts was severely limiting their availability for military use.

 Instead, the Pentagon decided to buy four larger C-130 planes built by Lockheed Martin Corp to do the work.